Electoral history of John A. Macdonald: Dominion election, 1882

 ^{1} Prime Minister when election was called; Prime Minister after the election.

 ^{2} Leader of the Opposition when election was called; Leader of the Opposition after the election.

 ^{3} Election returns in 1882 did not require candidates to declare party affiliation.
 Large numbers of candidates did not list a party affiliation.

-Federal election, 1887
+Dominion election, 1887

 Macdonald and the Conservatives were maintained in power by the 1887 election.
 Macdonald won his fifth majority government, defeating the Liberals, again led by Edward Blake.
 One notable feature of the election was the drop in Quebec seats held by the Conservatives, following the execution of Louis Riel two years earlier.